iuiao7/iuiao7.me/content/1.writings/how-to-convert-a-svg-to-png-using-canvas.md

 ---
-title: "How to convert a SVG to PNG using Canvas"
+title: How to convert a SVG to PNG using Canvas
-description: "A simple way to convert a SVG to PNG using Canvas"
+description: A simple way to convert a SVG to PNG using Canvas
 published: 2023/11/22
-slug: "how-to-convert-a-svg-to-png-using-canvas"
+slug: how-to-convert-a-svg-to-png-using-canvas
 ---

 > This article was created using ChatGPT and meant as a placeholder